Integrated Stress Management Center

 How to Comfort a Crying Baby Some babies cry for long stretches at 3 and 12 weeks of age during steps in development when their sleep is less settled.

-The Power of Meditation Meditation allows you to become more awake and more deliberate about your actions.
+The Power of Meditation Meditation allows you to become more aware and more deliberate about your actions.
 It teaches you how to respond rather than react to situations in your life.